 Born David Binnington in Bridlington Yorkshire.
-David attended Bridlington Grammar School where he won a place to go up to The Ruskin School, University of Oxford to study fine art in 1968.
+David Savage attended Bridlington Grammar School where he won a place to go up to The Ruskin School, University of Oxford to study fine art in 1968.
 His undergraduate years lead to a postgraduate place at the Royal Academy Schools in London.

 Graduating from the Royal Academy Schools in 1974 David joined Desmond Rochefort in The Public Arts Workshop.
 Together they were responsible in 1977 for the Royal Oak Murals in Paddington.
 The success of this piece (now largely destroyed) lead David to be invited by local residents to initiate the Cable Street Mural Project.

-Between 1977 and 1980 David worked at raising money and creating designs for a 70 foot high mural depicting the Battle of Cable Street to be placed on the wall of the former Stepney town hall on Cable Street.
+Between 1977 and 1980 David worked at raising money and creating designs for a 70-foot high mural depicting the Battle of Cable Street to be placed on the wall of the former Stepney town hall on Cable Street.

 The mural was a depiction of the resistance of local residents to the passage through their community of Mosley’s fascist Blackshirts on October 4, 1939.
 Then it was Jews, now it is Bangladeshi and Asian immigrants.
-Each community firebombed in their homes and tormented by fascist local groups.
+Each community firebombed in their homes and tormented by local fascist groups.